Investment management for independent minds.

 Q: Favorite book most clients haven’t read?

 A: The Inner Game of Tennis.
-It's ostensibly about tennis (and I love tennis).
-But it's actually about why people seize up under pressure.
-Turns out the same thing that makes you double-fault on match point makes you buy at the top or sell at the bottom.
-I reread it when I notice myself overthinking things.
+It’s ostensibly about tennis (which I love), but it’s really about why people seize up under pressure.
+The same mental habits that cause a double fault on match point cause investors to buy at the top and sell at the bottom.

 Q: What kind of clients don’t work well with you?